jsiegenthaler/homebridge-eosstb/README.md

 I tried to find a good common name that works for this plugin for all countries.
 Each country uses a different marketing name for the box, so I could not use the local name.
 The EOS system, also known as the Horizon platform, runs on an ARRIS DCX960, but even this box comes in different types and with different firmware, so I decided not to use the model name.
 So I stuck with the box identifier that appears in the mqtt messages: EOSSTB.

 ## Disclaimer (The Legal Stuff)
-This plugin is not provided by UPC or Ziggo or Telenet or Magenta or Vigin Media any other affiliate of UPC.
+This plugin is not provided by UPC or Ziggo or Telenet or Magenta or Virgin Media any other affiliate of UPC.
 It is neither endorsed nor supported nor developed by UPC or any affiliates.
 UPC can change their systems at any time and that might break this plugin.
 But I hope not.

 ## Requirements